Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Experiments

 \subsection{Ablation study}

 In this section, we perform a comparison between LSF-SAC and several modified algorithms to understand the contribution of different modules in LSF-SAC.
-We choose two of the previously tested SMAC maps: 8m and 5m\_vs\_6m.
-Each experiment is repeated with four independent runs with random seeds with their median results presented.
+We choose one of the previously tested SMAC maps: \texttt{MMM2}.
+Each experiment is repeated with three independent runs with random seeds with their median results presented.